Leaf-Agriculture/docs/docs/planet_overview.md

 * A fifth band will be available by using the `assetType`: `analitic_5b` (red egde band) were the default value is `analitic_sr` which are images with atmospheric reflectance correction.

+Currently, our Satellite service runs without a relationship between our Field Services, and the User Management Services.
+However, we are working to integrate it into the `leafUser` hierarchy, and the Fields Service.

+See the [Satellite API Reference][satellite_endpoints] for more information.